Doxense/foundationdb-dotnet-client/README.md

 ## Docker containers

-The easiest way to deploy is to use one of the [ASP.NET Core Runtime docker images](https://hub.docker.com/r/microsoft/dotnet-aspnet/) provided my microsoft, such as `mcr.microsoft.com/dotnet/aspnet:8.0` or newer.
+The easiest way to deploy is to use one of the [ASP.NET Core Runtime docker images](https://hub.docker.com/r/microsoft/dotnet-aspnet/) provided by Microsoft, such as `mcr.microsoft.com/dotnet/aspnet:8.0` or newer.

 In order to function, the FoundationDB Native client library (`fdb_c.dll` on Windows, `libfdb_c.so`) needs to be present in the container image.
 The easiest way is to simply copy them from the [FoundationDB Docker image](https://hub.docker.com/r/foundationdb/foundationdb) that contains these files.